 We believe that a more modern approach to student support services needs a more modern technology backbone.

 At the PreK-12 level, schools and districts are moving beyond college and career counseling toward a team-based, “whole child” approach to student support services.
 Many schools and districts are going even further, reaching outside the school to embrace community-based organizations as key partners in student success.
 New ways of delivering student support services require new tools.
-That’s why we created Intellispark Pulse.
+That’s why we created Intellispark.

 Meet our leadership team